-The Best Candles of 2020
+Best Candles of 2021

 The Homesick Scented is a fun gift idea for those who need a little reminder of home.
+You can select scents from all 50 states, cities, memories, or a handful of countries.
 The product itself comes in a smooth, cylindrical glass jar, reminiscent of a soda can.
-You can select scents from all 50 states, cities, memories, or a handful of countries.
 It is hand-poured in the USA and made from an all-natural soy wax blend, which creates only a small amount of smoke when extinguished.

 The Nest Fragrances Classic is a product with traditional appeal and just a little flair.
-It comes in a nice glass jar with alternating frosted and translucent vertical stripes.
+This candle comes in a nice glass jar with alternating frosted and translucent vertical stripes.
 The fragrance is strong up close and diffuses gradually throughout a living room.
 It has a buttery wax and burns very cleanly, leaving little smoke that quickly dissipates when the flame is extinguished.

-The Yankee Candle Medium Jar is a classic workhorse.
+The Yankee Candle Jar is a classic workhorse.
+The fragrance is strong within a few feet of the candle and diffuses rapidly outside of approximately five feet.
 Its cylindrical jar and 'bubble' lid offer a unique take.
-It is the kind of candle that you would expect to see on an old fireplace mantle, but it could also stand as a centerpiece on a coffee table.
+It is the type of product that you would expect to see on an old fireplace mantle, but it could also stand as a centerpiece on a coffee table.

 Why You Should Trust Us